shanev/shanev.me/content/about.md

 In early 2008 I quit my job at Groupon after {{< external href="https://www.chicagomediaproject.org/ken-pelletier" text="Ken Pelletier" />}}, then CTO, showed me a demo of Google Maps on his iPhone.
 I went on to release {{< external href="http://www.drumkit.co" text="Drum Kit" />}}, one of the most popular apps in the App Store built by an indie developer.
 It had over 10 million downloads, and was featured in Apple's iPod Touch ad campaign.

 Around 2013, I started getting disillusioned by the tech industry and considered studying to become a nutritionist.
 However I decided to apply my skills to non-profits instead.
-I joined TED, where I re-wrote their iOS app in Swift.
+I joined {{< external href="https://www.ted.com/" text="TED" />}}, building new versions of their iPhone and iPad apps.

 In late 2015, {{< external href="https://twitter.com/mariesleaf" text="Marie Leaf" />}} introduced me to Ethereum.
-The ecosystem reminded me a lot my early BBS days.
-It rekindled my interest in tech, and I went deep into the rabbit-hole, learning distributed systems and blockchains.
+The hacker ethos of the ecosystem reminded me a lot of the early days of the Internet.
+I believe blockchains will enable a new generation of digital services where value is captured by end users and operators over a few centralized providers.